jurihock/stftPitchShiftPlugin/MANUAL.md

 ## Automation

 - All parameters are adjustable at runtime, the changes take effect immediately.
 - Manually adjusting parameters `11`, `12`, and `13` causes a complete reset of the internal signal processing.
-Permanently changing these two parameters at runtime is not recommended.
+It is not recommended to permanently change these parameters at runtime.
 - Additionally, parameters `11` and `12` are automatically adapted for extremely small and large block sizes.
 This usually happens only once at startup or on each manual change of `11` and `12`.

 ## Routing